 This is an incredible experience!
 The Rivera murals at the Secretary of Public Education building were like nothing I expected.
 The scale, the intensity, the variation of themes, the continual flow of connecting vignettes – just mind blowing!
 It isn’t just an art tour.
 It is an intense immersion into the beginning of an art movement, a cultural movement, and a culmination of historic events that come alive. — Christine Bouton, North Carolina

-Our expert guide is a noted art historian who holds a master’s degree in art history.
-She will soon begin a doctoral program.
+Our expert guide is a noted art historian who holds a master’s degree in art history who is about to embark on a doctoral program.
 She shares her passion for the Mexican Muralists, narrates the expedition, and leads us through these spaces to give you the most meaningful educational experience:

 Yes, you can visit these places independently.
-But it’s not likely you will get the same in-depth knowledge, insights, and perspectives we offer.
+But it’s not likely you will get the same in-depth knowledge, insights, and perspectives if you do.

 She called him toad.
 He was 20 years older.
 They were passionate about life, politics, each other.
 They shaped the world of modern art and she became an icon in her own right, creating an independent identity that serves as a role model for women.
 They were twice married and unfaithful, the subjects of books and film, and art retrospectives around the world.